OkkarMin/approximator-tool/docs/using_gui_tool.md

 Generate verilog code (.v file) of inaccurate adder or inaccurate multiplier based on user chosen options

+!> As of 13 Jul 2021 (GMT+8), you will need to modify a tiny portion of generated verilog code.
+[Click here to find out more](/editing_generated_verilog_code.md).
+We are working to fix it

 ![Verilog Code Generator](_images/gui_tool/verilog_code_generator.png)

 ### Adder Verilog Code Generator Constraints